-\ For students for whom English is not their first language, a school supported self-taught option is available (at SL only).
+For students for whom English is not the first language, a school supported self-taught option is available (at SL only).
 In this instance, the student engages a tutor to meet the requirements of this part of the diploma for their mother tongue.
-Students without a proven qualification tutor are strongly recommended not to choose the option.
+Students without a qualified tutor are strongly recommended not to choose the option.